The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: The turnover scale as a probe of the epoch of matter-radiation equality

 \subsection{Modelling the turnover scale}

-One of the exciting aspects of being able to measure the power spectrum on large scales is it presents us with the opportunity to probe the epoch of matter-radiation equality in the early universe.
-The imprint of this epoch can be directly linked to the peak power spectrum: the theory of inflation predicts that the primordial matter power spectrum should possess a simple power-law of the form, $P_{\mathrm{Prim}}(k) \propto k^{n_{\rm s}}$.
-However, as the Universe expands from this hot-dense state, fluctuation growth inside the horizon is suppressed by radiation pressure support and also radiation dominated expansion -- the `M\'ez\'aros Effect' \cite[for a detailed treatment see][]{Dodelson2003}.
-The consequence of this is that the peak point of the power spectrum, located at $k_0$, corresponds to the size of the cosmological horizon at the epoch of matter-radiation equality, and its measurement thus allows us to constrain the redshift of this epoch, which in turn is sensitive to both the matter density and Hubble parameters through the combination $\Omega_m h^2$, amongst other parameters.
+As an application of our formalism and mock galaxy catalogue development, we turn to the question of detecting the turnover scale of the matter power spectrum.
+One of the exciting aspects of being able to measure the power spectrum on very large scales is that it presents us with the opportunity to probe the epoch of matter-radiation equality in the early universe.
+The imprint of this epoch can be directly linked to the peak of the power spectrum: the theory of inflation predicts that the primordial matter power spectrum should follow a simple power-law of the form, $P_{\rm primordial}(k) \propto k^{n_{\rm s}}$ on very large scales.
+However, as the Universe expands from a hot-dense state, fluctuation growth inside the horizon is suppressed by radiation pressure support and radiation dominated expansion -- this effect is commonly termed the `M\'ez\'aros Effect' \cite[for a detailed treatment see][]{Dodelson2003}.
+The consequence of this is that the peak point of the power spectrum, located at $k_0$, corresponds to the size of the cosmological horizon at the epoch of matter-radiation equality, and its measurement thus allows us to constrain the redshift of this epoch.
+This in turn is sensitive to both the matter density and Hubble parameters through the combination $\Omega_m h^2$, amongst other parameters.

-To explore the detectability of this scale on the past lightcone we shall employ the framework that was developed by \cite{BlakeBridle2005}, and then employed and further refined \cite{Pooleetal2013}, where they applied the process to the WiggleZ Dark Energy Survey\footnote{https://wigglez.swin.edu.au/} to measure $\{k_0, z_{\mathrm{eq}}, \Omega_m h^2\}$.
-We refer the reader to these papers for full details, but in summary the process is as follows.
-The power spectrum is modelled as a piecewise power law of the form: \ba \log_{10}P(k) =
+To explore the detectability of this scale we broadly follow the work of \cite{BlakeBridle2005}.
+This was subsequently refined by \cite{Pooleetal2013}, who applied the process to the WiggleZ Dark Energy Survey to measure the parameters $\{k_0, z_{\mathrm{eq}}, \Omega_m h^2\}$.
+We refer the reader to these papers for full details.
+Here we model the power spectrum at its peak as two piecewise power laws of the form:

-\ea where \ba x \equiv \frac{\ln k - \ln k_0}{\ln k_0} , \ea $P_0$ is the power spectrum amplitude at turnover, and $\alpha$ and $\beta$ are parameters that define the slope of the power spectrum on either side of the turnover\footnote{We choose to model the power in logarithmically spaced $k$-bins since this is a more slowly varying function than the linear spaced bins basis.
-This will avoid any rapid changes in values for the MCMC walkers.}.
+where \ba x \equiv \frac{\ln k - \ln k_0}{\ln k_0} , \ea $P_0$ is the power spectrum amplitude at turnover, and $\alpha$ and $\beta$ are parameters that define the slope of the power spectrum on either side of the turnover\footnote{We choose to model the power in logarithmically spaced $k$-bins since this is a more slowly varying function than the linear spaced bins basis.
+This will avoid any rapid changes in values for the MCMC walkers.} \cite[for an alternate approach that employs a logarithmic power-law see][]{Cunnington2022}.